 On recognizing me, lo, He halted . . .
 I threw myself on the pavement, I prostrated myself in His presence.
 He set me before Him and I was placed at the station of the King [i.e., the place usually occupied by the Pharaoh].

-Such interdependence of State and religion were underscored by the official Theology of the emergent Egyptian Empire which designated Amun-Ra as the literal, physical Father of the Pharaoh.
-(5) According to State Theology during the New Kingdom Period, namely under the reign of Hatshepsut (though predating it), Amun-Ra would take the form of the ruling monarch to join in sexual congress with the chief royal wife, who also became known as the “Divine Wife of Amun,” in order to impregnate her with his successor.
+Such interdependence of State and religion were underscored by the official doctrines of the emergent Egyptian Empire which designated Amun-Ra as the literal, physical Father of the Pharaoh.
+(5) According to the royal theology of the New Kingdom Period, namely under the reign of Hatshepsut (though predating it), Amun-Ra would take the form of the ruling monarch to join in sexual congress with the chief royal wife, who also became known as the “Divine Wife of Amun,” in order to impregnate her with his successor.
 (3, 10) In this way, the successor/ruler was not only Divinely appointed, but the son of a God, through whom Amun-Ra ruled all of Egypt.
 This is perhaps one of the first applications of a “true” Divine Right of Kings concept in World History.
-By this time, Imperial Egyptian government had been transformed into a Theocracy by the sheer magnitude of the spiritual and political power wielded by the cult of Amun(-Ra), and the mutual influences the State-sponsored priesthood and monarchy had over one-another.
+By this time, Imperial Egyptian government had been transformed into a theocracy by the sheer magnitude of the spiritual and political power wielded by the cult of Amun(-Ra), and the mutual influences the State-sponsored priesthood and monarchy had over one-another.
 (1)

 This expansion of power and wealth between that of the Pharaoh and the cult of Amun(-Ra) proved quite oppressive, and many likely felt outraged — not the least of whom Amenhotep IV of the 18th Dynasty Pharaohs, who changed his name to Akenaten.
 He usurped the traditional religion, along with the cult of Amun(-Ra), by instating the cult of the Sun, of the omnipresent Aten rather than Ra, as the only cult in Egypt.
-(Before Akenaten came into power, under the Amun Supremacy, Egyptians could worship any God they wished as a form of Amun-Ra, the State God, since His cult had essentially absorbed all cults at the time.
+(Before Akenaten came into power, under the Amun Supremacy, Egyptians could worship any God they wished, though often in relation to Amun, Ra, or Amun-Ra.
 Under Akenaten’s rule, this practice was abolished, though the people had saved some of the cult icons of their favored Gods, maintaining them in their homes.)
-The constant pouring of foreign acquisitions/”spoils of war” into Amun’s coffers rather than the Pharaoh’s treasury — one of the Thutmoside Pharaohs’ legacies — weakened the authority of the monarchy, and Akenaten did not wish to compete with Amun and His priests for absolute power.
+The constant pouring of foreign acquisitions/”spoils of war” into Amun’s coffers rather than the Pharaoh’s treasury — one of the Thutmoside Pharaohs’ legacies — weakened the authority of the monarchy, and while Akhenaten’s motivations are difficult to discern, it is likely that Akenaten did not wish to compete with Amun and His priests for absolute power.
 The eclipse of Amun was to be very short-lived and much-despised by the Egyptian people and their spurned priests of the former regime, however.
 (8) The cult of Amun(-Ra) was reinstated within a matter of years, back to its full power by the 19th Dynasty, and its expansion and former relationship with the Throne of Egypt would continue as ever.
 It was as if Akenaten and his blasphemies had never existed at all.
 Amun was once again victorious.

 - 86,486 serfs